joramwessels/MGR/logbook.md

 __**Tu 22-05-2017**__
 **09:00-10:30:** Looked into the `Librosa`/`audioread` error.
 Managed to install `ffmpeg`.
 Apparently there is no Git installation on the GPU node?
 **12:00-13:00:** For some reason the DAS Python console has no `readline` (shouldn't I have noticed that earlier if it was already like this, or did I break something?).
 I have tried to fix it by installing `readline` and creating a `.pythonstartup` file, but it only started throwing more errors.

+__**We 23-05-2017**__
+**10:00-10:30:** Sixth meeting.
+I shouldn't waste any more time on logistical DAS problems.
+I will proceed to write the CNN locally using a CPU based Tensorflow installation, and port it to the DAS when it's finishen.
+By next week Tuesday I intend to have:
+* A working local prototype
+* Written the Preprocessing paragraph
+* Written the Tensorflow paragraph
+* Added more detail to the NN paragraphs

+**17:45-19:00:** I fixed the readline problem by channeling the install through `conda-forge`.
+Sent supervisors a ShareLaTeX invite.
+Increased the line spacing.
+Tried to install Tensorflow, which is apparently only available for Python 3.5 on Windows, so I hope it won't result in too many problems when porting to the DAS.